lgdd/chatollama/README.md

 {"status":"removing any unused layers"}
 {"status":"success"}
 ```
-> It will do the same for the distilled DeepSeek model.

 > To verify the list of downloaded models, you can call Ollama on `http://localhost:11434/api/tags`.

 The models are stored in a [volume](docker-compose.yml#L7-L8) to avoid downloading them at each restart of Ollama.